Freddy-Pashley/Life-Simulator/README.md

-# discord-bots
+# Life Simulator
-Discord.py scripts that you can use to make your own bot in Discord.
+A text-based simulator designed to be an arcade-style game where you can live any life you wish.